-2.9.
+2.8.
 Impairment of Non-financial Assets

-2.9.1.
+- 2.8.1.
 Non-financial assets other than inventories, deferred tax assets and non-current assets classified as held for sale are reviewed at each Balance Sheet date to determine whether there is any indication of impairment.
 If any such indication exists or when annual impairment testing for an asset is required, the Company estimates the asset's recoverable amount.
 The recoverable amount is the higher of the asset's or Cash Generating Unit's (CGU) fair value less costs of disposal and its value in use.

-Recoverable amount is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or group of assets;
+Recoverable amount is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or group of assets; - 2.8.2.

-2.9.2.
 When the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.

-2.10.
+2.9.
 Inventories

-- 2.10.1.
+- 2.9.1.
 Inventories are valued at lower of cost and net realisable value.
-The cost of inventories, in case of inventories of raw material with specific identification is arrived on first in first out basis and for inventories of other items on weighted average basis; - 2.10.2.
+The cost of inventories is basedon weighted average basis; - During the year, Company has changed its inventory valuation policy from FIFO to weighted average method for raw materials with specific identifications. - 2.9.2.
 Cost of raw materials and stores and spares includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
-The aforesaid items are valued at net realisable value if the finished products in which they are to be incorporated are expected to be sold at a loss; - 2.10.3.
+The aforesaid items are valued at net realisable value if the finished products in which they are to be incorporated are expected to be sold at a loss; - 2.9.3.
 Cost of finished goods and work-in-progress include all costs of purchases, conversion costs and other costs incurred in bringing the inventories to their present location and condition.
 The net realisable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and estimated costs necessary to make the sale.

-2.11.
+2.10.
 Provisions and Contingent Liabilities

-- 2.11.1.
-Provisions are recognized when there is a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation; - 2.11.2.
-The expenses relating to a provision is presented in the Statement of Profit and Loss net of reimbursements, if any; - 2.11.3.
-If the effect of the time value of money is material, provisions are discounted using a current pre-tax rate that reflects, when appropriate, the risks specific to the liability.
-When discounting is used, the increase in the provision due to the passage of time is recognized as a finance cost; - 2.11.4.
-Contingent liabilities are possible obligations whose existence will only be confirmed by future events not wholly within the control of the Company, or present obligations where it is not probable that an outflow of resources will be required or the amount of the obligation cannot be measured with sufficient reliability;
+- 2.10.1.
+Provisions are recognized when there is a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation; - 2.10.2.
+The expenses relating to a provision is presented in the Statement of Profit and Loss net of reimbursements, if any; - 2.10.3.
+Contingent liabilities are possible obligations whose existence will only be confirmed by future events not wholly within the control of the Company, or present obligations where it is not probable that an outflow of resources will be required or the amount of the obligation cannot be measured with sufficient reliability; - 2.10.4.

-2.11.5.
 Contingent liabilities are not recognized in the financial statements but are disclosed unless the possibility of an outflow of economic resources is considered remote.

-2.12.
+2.11.
 Revenue Recognition

-2.12.1.
+2.11.1.
 Sale of goods: